neynarxyz/go-sdk/src/hub-api/README.md

-# Go API client for openapi
+# Go API client for hub

 Perform basic queries of Farcaster state via the REST API of a Farcaster hub.
 See the [Neynar docs](https://docs.neynar.com/reference) for more details.